microsoftgraph/msgraph-sdk-powershell/src/Identity.SignIns/Identity.SignIns/docs/v1.0-beta/New-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration.md

 # New-MgPolicyAuthenticationStrengthPolicyCombinationConfiguration

 ## SYNOPSIS
-Create a new authenticationCombinationConfiguration object.
+Create new navigation property to combinationConfigurations for policies
-In use, only fido2combinationConfigurations may be created, and these may only be created for custom authentication strength policies.

 ## SYNTAX